suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 Prior to using the source code in a commercial application, please contact the authors.

 # Author.
 Davide Menini (MS, ETH Zurich).
 This project is completed by Mr. Davide Menini for his Master Thesis.
+Some parts of the code are modified from the original RoutedFusion implementation.

 This work was funded by Focused Research Award from Google.

 ## Usage

-Below you find instructions on how to use our framework as a 3D reconstruction and semantic segmentation pipeline for training and evaluation.
+Below you find instructions on how to use our framework as a 3D reconstruction and semantic segmentation pipeline for training and testing.

 ### Data Preparation
-The models are trained on our own dataset generated from Replica, from which an example scene is provided, and on ScanNet.
+The models are trained on our own dataset generated from Replica, from which an example scene is provided on the [project webpage](link), and on ScanNet, a standard dataset for 3D semantic evaluation.
-To get our data, please contact the corresponding author (Suryansh Kumar, k.sur46@gmail.com).
+To get access to the rest of our data, please contact the corresponding author (Suryansh Kumar, k.sur46@gmail.com).

 ### Installation

-To install our framework, you can use a conda environment.
+To install our framework, you can use a conda environment with Python 3.7 and PyTorch 1.4.0.

 **Clone the repo**